The 10 Biggest Amish Communities (2024)

 The list of the top 10 largest Amish settlements doesn’t change much from year-to-year.

-These places generally have similar steady growth, and relatively few people leaving.
+These places generally have similar steady growth.
+And relatively few people leaving.

+Holmes County, Ohio.
 Photo by Don Burke

 Still, I like to do a fresh post from time to time on the largest communities.
-The last came in 2017.
+This year I’m taking a slightly different approach.

 As before, below you’ll find the 10 largest communities, along with the number of people, number of church districts, and year founded (numbers from the Young Center’s latest figures).